-What are the two or three most important or interesting things students should know about this concentration?
+What are a few important or interesting things students should know about this concentration?

 How is this concentration beneficial to a student’s personal and professional goals?

 What are the special resources and/or expertise on this concentration’s home campus or statewide (if a statewide concentration)?

 At this time board certified medical geneticists are clustered to a clinical group in Indianapolis and our main clinical molecular lab which students participate in are geographically located in Indianapolis.
 We are converting as much as our content to accommodate remote learners though we don’t anticipate that all content will be able to be completed remotely.

 If applicable, what is the academic and social culture like on the home campus?